Open Enrollment 2017 - February 15th through March 1st

 - Review the Group Health network changes FAQ; Review the Group Health Core HMO User Guide.
 If you have questions related to this change, please stop in and discuss them with our Group Health representative at the benefit fairs.

 - Kaiser Permanente has acquired Group Health effective February 1, 2017.
 Beginning in March 2017, you'll see the Kaiser Permanente name in Group Health facilities, online, and in other materials.
-Members will receive a welcome letter from Kaiser Permanente and a new Kaiser Permanente ID card.

 - Healthcare Premiums